Austria

 Schlick 2000

 Located right in Fulpmes, Schlick 2000 is a great ski area for skiers of all levels.
-Schlick is a great option especially if you’re closer to Innsbruck and not looking to make the journey all the way down to Stubai.
+Schlick is perfect if you’re closer to Innsbruck and not looking to make the journey down to Stubai.
 The crowd is often smaller than Stubai and Nordkette, and the view is spectacular.
-You can do a full day of skiing here for only €46, which can’t be beaten!
+You can do a full day of skiing here for only €46, which is the best deal in the region!

 The resort is east-facing, so it does get shaded earlier in the day than the backside of Stubai and Nordkette, but don’t let that hold you back from getting out there and exploring the slopes!